-31% Drop out of ‘A’ level courses in the first year at a cost of £300m
+31% Drop out of their A levels in the first year at a cost of £300m

-I’ve been teaching ‘A’ level students for 35 years and I beg to differ.
-My students arrive excited to be starting their ‘A’ level course.
+I’ve been teaching A level students for 35 years and I beg to differ.
+My students arrive excited to be starting their A levels.
 They feel energised to be studying the subjects they most enjoy and to have left those they enjoyed less behind.
 They enjoy working in smaller, much better motivated groups and the ‘college style’ collaborative teaching.
 The problem for some is that the year starts with an immediate and big step change in requirements and expectations.

 Very sadly, there is no provision in our school system to support the students that get off to a poor start with ‘A’ level courses.
 It’s one of the reasons I founded the Community Schools.
 Our young people deserve better.
-I designed the ‘A’ Level Course Survival Boot Camp Day to help fresh but flagging ‘A’ level students to re-group, to re-visit and master the foundation concepts of their courses and to regain their confidence.
-The support of our experienced teachers, most of them heads of their subject department helps our new ‘A’ level students rediscover the excitement and confidence they had in the first week on their course and slowly lost over six or eight weeks without the necessary level of help with study skills.
-Students on our ‘Survival Day’ will have time to ask about the things they have missed or not understood and will have the chance to make sense of the foundation skills and knowledge that will support them through their two year ‘A’ level course.
-The bad news is, ‘A’ level does not get easier, the good news is, it does not get any harder, there is just more of it at the advanced level.
+I designed the ‘Easter Revision Grade Booster sessions to help fresh but flagging A level students to re-group, to re-visit and master the foundation concepts of their courses and to regain their confidence.
+The support of our experienced teachers, most of them heads of their subject department helps our new A level students rediscover the excitement and confidence they had in the first week on their course and slowly lost over six or eight weeks without the necessary level of help with study skills.
+Students on our Easter Revision Grade Booster sessions will have time to ask about the things they have missed or not understood and will have the chance to make sense of the foundation skills and knowledge that will support them through their two year A level course.
+The bad news is, A levels do not get easier, the good news is, they do not get any harder, there is just more of it at the advanced level.
 Our focus on study skills and planning for success will make coping with the work very much more achievable.